 Follow this topic on Twitter with the hashtag: #OpenData

-Digital Culture: Culture on the Internet, its language, its memes and its myths are embedded on politic action of the social movements.
-These have the ability to move network’s cultural frame, adopting their language and their values.
-Anonymous masks, slogans as “Error 404: Democracy not found” or documents as “Open Code Manifesto” draw the weight of the network cultures (hackers, mass culture reappropriations, freak culture… etc.) on language and symbolic frameworks for mobilization.
-At time, the published information by the movements on the Internet not only helps for a quickly visibility, but also for conservation and diffusion of collective memory of the social struggles.
-Which are cultural referents used by cyberactivism?
-How does the cyberculture in discourse and political practices?
-What are the relationship between mass culture and popular culture on the new digital environment?
-How does the Internet contribute to maintain collective memory of social movements?
-Does exist the real risk of censorship on this kind of memories by large technological companies when the commercial services are used?
+Digital Culture: Culture on the Internet (language, memes, myths) are deeply embedded on the political actions of contemporary social movements.
+These have the ability to mirror the Internet’s cultural frame, adopting its language and its values.
+Anonymous masks, slogans such as “Error 404: Democracy not found” or documents such as “Open Code Manifesto” draw from network cultures, from hackers, mass culture reappropriations, freak culture… etc. Accordingly, the Internet becomes not only a medium to quickly distribute ideas, but also a vehicle to preserve and spread the collective memory of social struggles.
+Which are the cultural referents used by cyberactivism?
+How does cyberculture translate into discourses and political practices?
+What is the relationship between mass and popular culture on digital environments?
+How does the Internet contribute to maintain the collective memory of social movements?

 Follow this topic on Twitter with the hashtag: #CulturaDigital